-This is the third version Tupelo model, a working prototype, built for evaluation—a rare opportunity to score a handbuilt, one-of-a-kind guitar.
+This is the third version Tupelo model, a working prototype, built for evaluation.

 Lightweight and insanely responsive, this hollow body version of the Tupelo is the third in a series of refinements.
 It has been extensively tested in our shop and by our group of professional musicians and builders as a fine-tuning exercise, and it is now ready to leave the nest.
 There are several features on this guitar that make it different from the final model as well as the previous proofs, none of which diminishes this example as a spectacular instrument.
 The switch rout cover plate is not destined for the final “production” model.
 The single F-hole may be available on future examples as an option, as will be the inclusion of a lower F-hole.
 The multi layer body binding could carry over to the final design as an option only.
 The cutaway shapes have been changed slightly on this version and are really cool, but may not make it to the “production” version.
 These features of course, makes this instrument all the more desirable as a one-off.